Camp Ten Oaks

 - Provide support and guidance to camp volunteers in the event of camper disclosures or crises

-- Assist the Assistant Directors of Healthcare and Staff as appropriate in providing camper care from an anti-oppressive framework
+- Assist the ADs of Healthcare and Wellness and Staff as appropriate in providing camper care from an anti-oppressive framework

 Skills and Qualifications